-Our effective income tax rate in the future could be adversely affected by a number of factors, including changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws, the outcome of income tax audits and the repatriation of earnings from our subsidiaries for which we have not provided for taxes.
+Our effective income tax rate in the future could be adversely affected by a number of factors, including changes in the geographic mix of pre-tax earnings among jurisdictions with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws, the outcome of income tax audits and the repatriation of earnings from our subsidiaries for which we have not provided for taxes.
 Cash repatriations are subject to restrictions in certain jurisdictions and may be subject to withholding and other taxes.
 We periodically assess our tax positions to determine the adequacy of our tax provisions, which are subject to significant discretion.
 Although we believe our tax provisions are adequate, the final determination of tax audits and any related disputes could be materially different from our historical income tax provisions and accruals.
-The results of audits and disputes could have a material adverse effect on our business, financial condition, results of operations and cash flows for the period or periods for which the applicable final determinations are made.
+The results of audits and disputes could have a material adverse effect on our business, financial condition, results of operations and cash flows for the year or years for which the applicable final determinations are made.